albe-rosado/create-proton-app/README.md

 # bundle it
 npm run dist
 ```
-Only a minimal build/packaging config is provided, as your application grows you should take a look to the  [documentation](https://www.electron.build/).
+Only a minimal build/packaging config is provided, as your application grows you should take a look at the [documentation](https://www.electron.build/).

 ## Contributing